 Above all else, Beauty and the Beast is a feel good film.
 I can’t tell you how elated I was when I walked out, and I can’t imagine anyone not being extremely happy after seeing it.
 It’s a thrilling, mesmerising, extremely well acted and remarkably engrossing tale as old as time that will definitely go down as one of Disney’s best live action efforts.

-Beauty and the Beast is out in cinemas now!
+Beauty and the Beast is out on DVD & Blu-Ray now!